fortinet/fortidast-gitlab/README.md

 -   Provide the Tag name that was used while registering the runner.

--   Paste the API Key, Scan URL, UUID that is copied from FortiPenTest UI.
+-   Paste the API Key, Scan URL, UUID that is copied from FortiDAST UI.

--   Provide the FortiPenTest API URL.
+-   Provide the FortiDAST API URL.

 -   Provide scantype (Quick Scan = 0, Full Scan = 1)

 -   Commit .gitlab-ci.yml file

--   Every commit will create a job and triggers a scan to FortiPenTest
+-   Every commit will create a job and triggers a scan to FortiDAST